cassidydotdk/Unicorn.Bootstrap/README.md

 [Unicorn.Bootstrap](https://github.com/cassidydotdk/Unicorn.Bootstrap) will install itself as a processor in your `<initialize>` [Sitecore](http://www.sitecore.net) pipeline, and force a sync of all configurations found in `\Unicorn.Bootstrap\`.

 ### Further information
 To be fair, knowledge of how Unicorn works is probably required at this stage.
-I just don't have time to write a long documentation with examples and graphs and fireworks right now.
+I just don't have time to write a long documentation with examples, animated gifs, fireworks and memes right now.

 # DISCLAIMER
 Unicorn.Bootstrap is currently under **evaluation** and has been released to public for comments.
 Absolutely use at your own risk.
 Also see license.